Automattic/wp-calypso/packages/composite-checkout/README.md

 `paymentMethods` is an array of Payment Method objects.

 `registry` is an object returned by `createRegistry`.
 If not provided, a default registry will be created.

+`onEvent` is an optional callback that will be called for all sorts of events in the code and can be used for all sorts of things.
+The callback will be called with a [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) which will always be an object that has at least the `type` property and possibly also the `payload` property.

 ### CheckoutReviewOrder